jsndyks/web/mov/logoGrid.md

  With _Creative Triangle_ to advise on 3 and 4 and come up with some cool examples that use and stretch and take advantage of these rules while giving us expressive and innovative visual identities that reflect our values.

  Thoughts?

+ ### HYPHEN Post-Script

+ The thing I like least about this is ... "**SECDT**".

+ Sounds like a _sect_ to me, which is not what we want to seem like.
+And I keep seeing it even if I change the colour of CDT.

+If we add the hyphen of my dreams we lose it but we end up with 11 columns and less squareness!

 ---